Is dairy farming cruel? How do cows produce their milk? Learn the truth about the dairy industry in this blog

-Instead of suckling for a year, the calf is taken away within 24 hours of birth, to stop them drinking all that valuable milk.
+Instead of suckling for a year, the calf is taken away within 24 hours of birth, to stop them from drinking all that valuable milk.

 This separation is traumatic for both mother and calf.
 They will call for one another, sometimes for days, with mothers pacing back and forth, searching for a way to be reunited with their young.

 So, many are shot at birth and fed to hunting hounds.
 Others may be reared for low-grade beef, or raised for veal either in the UK or abroad.1

 As for the mother, she will be pushed to her biological limits, will lose calf after calf and will be milked until she is worn out, or ‘spent’ as the industry calls it, and her productivity declines.

 People often think that cows on dairy farms have a lovely life because they have seen some in fields.
 In reality, they are only turned out to graze for around six months of the year, and the rest of the time they stand around in a barn.

 Why waste valuable time getting cows in from fields when you could just keep them in and bring food to them?
 This is called ‘zero-grazing’ and is exactly what it sounds like.
 The cows never graze.

-These two conditions, along with infertility, are the main reasons why thousands of dairy cows are sent to slaughter each year at an even younger age than they otherwise would be.
+These two conditions, along with infertility, are the main reasons why thousands of farmed cows are sent to slaughter each year at an even younger age than they otherwise would be.

 Mastitis is a bacterial infection of the udder that causes painful swelling or hardening.
 It is frequently attributed to unhygienic, cramped, and poorly ventilated living conditions.

 Milk from infected cows has a much higher somatic cell count.
 When a cow is infected, more than 90 per cent of the somatic cells in her milk are ‘neutrophils’, the inflammatory immune cells that form pus.4

-It is difficult to comprehend the pain of laminitis but John Webster, Emeritus Professor at the University of Bristol, likened it to us having our fingernails crushed in a door, and then having to stand on those fingertips for hours.
+It is difficult to comprehend the pain of laminitis but John Webster, Emeritus Professor at the University of Bristol, likened it to us having our fingernails crushed in a door, and then having to stand on those fingertips for hours.6

 Investigations have shown that stunning often fails and cows endure repeated shots to the head or go to the knife while still conscious.
 The fear they experience is all too clear to see.